Nepal: Tibetan and Himalayan Peoples

-This course will trace Tibetan history from current political dynamics back to ancient times.
-The course will challenge the prevalent analysis of Tibetan(-oid/-ish) politics synchronically and in emic terms, disconnected from change, larger dynamics, and regional events.
-Individual political systems will be examined, such as the Tibetan Government in Exile and the birth throes of the projected Nepalese constitution.
-This course will also examine the politics inherent in processes of everyday life in an exile community, covering themes such as individual articulations of identity as well as the politics of language and of religious practice.
-Students will examine politics on the geo-political scale, including the significance of various regions in the Himalayas as well as the maneuvering between Asia’s giants, India and China.
-Through examination of current conditions in Tibet, students will be asked to reflect on and re-conceptualize ideas of power, autonomy, authority, and vulnerability on individual, group, and state levels.
+This course traces Tibetan history from current political dynamics back to ancient times.
+The course challenges the prevalent analysis of Tibetan(-oid/-ish) politics synchronically and in emic terms, disconnected from change, larger dynamics, and regional events.
+Individual political systems are examined, such as the Tibetan government in exile and the birth throes of the projected Nepalese constitution.
+This course also examines the politics inherent in processes of everyday life in an exile community, covering themes such as individual articulations of identity as well as the politics of language and of religious practice.
+Students examine politics on the geopolitical scale, including the significance of various regions in the Himalayas as well as the maneuvering between Asia’s giants, India and China.
+Through examination of current conditions in Tibet, students are asked to reflect on and reconceptualize ideas of power, autonomy, authority, and vulnerability on individual, group, and state levels.

 Religious Change in Tibet and the Himalaya – syllabus (PDF)